yingw787/tinydevcrm-mvp/WHY.md

-use cases that would crop up with respect to my personal development workflows, and perhaps some work-related use cases as well (e.g. a client process to remind me to rotate my personal passwords, and rotate my work-related AWS IAM keys, in order to follow AWS security best practices).
+use cases that would crop up with respect to my personal development workflows, and perhaps some work-related use cases as well (e.g. a client process to remind me to rotate my personal passwords, and rotate my work-related AWS IAM keys, in order to follow AWS security best practices, or a Google Home or
+$SMART_DEVICE_OF_THE_DECADE client in order to keep track of my habits in addition to the web client).

 I found the most powerful commonalities between these use cases as: